 What are Minions?

 Each team has their own minions that spawn and walk down each of the three lanes to fight the opposing team’s minions.
 Killing a minion by dealing fatal damage to it grants gold, called last hitting.
-If there are no other minions to fight or champions are fighting each other, the minions will start fighting enemy champions instead.
+If there are no other minions to fight, the minions will start fighting enemy champions instead.
 Minions can also damage enemy towers, inhibitors, or the nexus if they have no other target to hit.
 This might be one of the most important parts of learning How to Play League of Legends.

 What are Turrets?